 The man himself is a constant as big fights and events.
 Keeping himself abreast of the top contenders and current world title-holders.

-One such fighter at the top of his game at the moment is Ruiz Jr. Mexico’s only ever heavyweight champ is preparing for a rematch with Anthony Joshua on December 7.
+One such fighter at the top of his game at the moment is Ruiz Jr. Mexico’s only ever heavyweight champ, who defied the odds at 1xbet is preparing for a rematch with Anthony Joshua on December 7.

 Holyfield knows Ruiz well.
 The pair sparred earlier in the 30 year-old’s career when ‘The Destroyer’ was a fresh-faced teenager.

 Discussing how things went down, Holyfield was quick to point out he always saw something special in the youngster back in the day.

 If you think you could back Ruiz over Joshua again, use this promo code for a great offer.

 “Andy Ruiz Jr. really can fight.
 He has fast hands and can really hit hard.
 But don’t nobody seem to know it,” Holyfield exclusively told World Boxing News.